 々 looks like ノマ

-The shape of the character is actually a bit tricky to write.
-This is because it's derived from the grass script style (which is the Chinese version of cursive writing) of the character 仝 (pronounced tóng in Mandarin and GUP: gáng / TL: kâng in Taiwanese, all meaning "the same").
+The shape of the symbol is actually a bit tricky to write.
+This is because this Japanese kanji iteration mark is derived from the grass script style (which is the Chinese version of cursive writing) of the character 仝 (pronounced tóng in Mandarin and GUP: gáng / TL: kâng in Taiwanese, all meaning "the same").

-The character even has a different form when written vertically:
+The symbol even has a different form when written vertically:

 Besides common uses mentioned above, other special uses are occasionally encountered: